 With a similar climate to parts of France and Germany, my original perception of Michigan wines years ago was that they were very sweet and not my favorites.
 Since then, the number of wineries has grown tremendously and they have started producing many more drier wines.
 I was pleasantly surprised with the quality!
 It is a fun experience to visit a number of the tasting rooms.

-Free Run Cellars, 10062 Burgoyne Rd. in Berrien Springs: This winery produces a variety of whites and reds plus an apple brandy, a cognac style brandy, a cherry wine and a grappa.
-I tried the Pinot Meunier or French rose; the Cabernet Franc; the Union blend of Merlot, Cab Franc and Chambourcin and the Syrah.
-My favorites were the Cab Franc and the Syrah which were the driest and smoothest.
-They do have a Zinfandel but were out.
+Free Run Cellars, 10062 Burgoyne Rd. in Berrien Springs: This winery produces a variety of whites and reds.
+I tried several of the reds and their rosé.
+My favorites included the Syrah which was one of the the driest and smoothest.

 Gravity at 10220 Lauer Rd in Baroda MI: Gravity had some of my favorite wines that I tasted on my recent tour.
 I tasted four wines.
 The white was paired with cheese and the reds with chocolates.
-The flight included a Pinot Gris, a Merlot, a Shiraz and a Cab Franc.
+The flight included a Pinot Gris and a Cab Franc.
 My favorite was the Cab Franc.
 The tasting room was attractive and it had a lovely outdoor space overlooking the property and nearby pond.
 Perfect on a beautiful Fall day with changing leaves!
-They offer six dry whites and reds, six semi-sweet whites and reds and six sweeter whites and reds.
+They offer six reds, six whites along with a fruit wine and a cider.

-Hickory Creek Winery, at 750 Browntown Rd in Buchanan MI: I enjoyed tasting their Melange which is a blend of Cabernet Sauvignon, Cabernet Franc and Merlot and the Cab Franc.
+Hickory Creek Winery, at 750 Browntown Rd in Buchanan MI: I enjoyed tasting their reds of which they produce four.
 The Cab Franc was my favorite.
 They also produce six whites and two rosés.

 Lemon Creek Winery, at 533 E. Lemon Creek Rd.
 Berrien Springs: This Winery has a farm stand where you can buy their red raspberries, peaches, plums nectarines, blueberries, cherries, apricots, grapes and apples.
 You can also pick your own peaches, grapes and apples in season which can be a fun family outing.

-The tasting room offers tastings of their dry whites, sweet white, dry red, dry rose, semi-dry reds, semi-sweet reds, cherry wine and ice wine.
+The tasting room offers tastings of their dry whites, sweet white, dry reds, dry rose, semi-dry reds, semi-sweet reds, sparling wines and ice wine.
 I liked the Meritage blend of Merlot, Cabernet Sauvignon and Cabernet Franc and their Cab Franc.

 Baroda Founders Wine Cellar: Located in downtown Baroda, they offer tastings of their red and white wine offerings.
 8963 Hills Rd.

 I didn’t stop, but Domaine Berrien Cellars, is known for its Syrah and Rhone varietals such as Viognier, Marsanne and Rousanne.
 They grow 21 varieties of grapes on 40 acres of vineyards.
 It is located at E. 398 Lemon Creek in Berrien MI near Lemon Creek Winery.